Dancing Machine (The Jackson 5 album)

 Dancing Machine is the ninth studio album released by the Motown quintet the Jackson 5, on September 5, 1974.
 The album's title track was a No. 2 pop hit and a No. 1 R&B hit in the United States.
 The group released two additional singles from the album: the funky "Whatever You Got, I Want" and the group's last US Top 20 hit for Motown, "I Am Love".
+To date, the album has sold approximately 2.6 million copies worldwide.

 Album information

 Although the Jacksons were back on the charts, the brothers, most notably Michael, still complained about their artistic direction.
 Nonetheless, the album became another disco concept album for the group, and showcased lead singers Michael and Jermaine Jackson.
 This album was the first on which all the brothers sang in their natural voices on the same song, entitled "It All Begins and Ends with Love".
 The order is Tito, Jackie, Michael, Marlon and Jermaine, who closes the song.
 Around this time, the Jacksons were performing in Las Vegas with the rest of the family, leaving this album with low promotion.
 According to an interview with Don Cornelius on the R&B TV show Soul Train, Michael said that "If I Don't Love You This Way" and "What You Don't Know" were his favorite songs.

 The album was arranged by Arthur G. Wright, Jerry Marcellino, Mel Larson, John Bahler, James Anthony Carmichael and Sam Brown III.